Big Abona - The Roman World at Bristol 2019

 They were halting - for all they were worth!

-The battlefield was by now as smelly as Asmund the Coulrophobic's salty Longship!
+A magical light fell across the table, as if the game was now illuminated by the spectral glow of Baldr's hawknose nasal hair!
 The rest of the Viking clans didn't really care, and chundered forward regardless.

 It was already becoming obvious that the Romans had little interest in spreading their army out into a long wide line and allowing themselves to be defeated piecemeal by the much larger Scandic force and instead were going to hunker down and wait on a narrow frontage where their better armour, quality and Impact capability would be most advantageous.